An Interpretable Approach to Load Profile Forecasting in Power Grids using Galerkin-Approximated Koopman Pseudospectra: The Data-Driven Approach

-The matrix $P$ provides an approximation of the ergodic average operation of $P_Q$, which is the fundamental concept behind kernel analog forecasting \citep{Giannakis2020Operator}.
-To reduce the computational burden for large sample numbers $N$, we can sparsify $P$ by selecting a cutoff value $k_{nn}\ll N$ and setting all but the largest $k_{nn}$ elements in each row of $K$ to zero and symmetrizing the resulting sparse matrix.
+A sparsification of $P$ can reduce the computational burden for large sample numbers $N$.
+This process involves selecting a cutoff value $k_{nn}\ll N$, setting all but the largest $k_{nn}$ elements in each row of $K$ to zero, and symmetrizing the resulting sparse matrix.

-The matrix $P$ is a Markov matrix with real eigenvalues ordered as $1=\lambda_1>\lambda_2\geq\lambda_3\geq...$, and real eigenvectors $\varphi_j$ that are mutually orthogonal in $\mathbb R^N$.
+The Markov matrix $P$ has real eigenvalues ordered as $1=\lambda_1>\lambda_2\geq\lambda_3\geq...$, and real eigenvectors $\varphi_j$ that are mutually orthogonal in $\mathbb R^N$.
 Note that the first eigenvector corresponding to $\lambda_1=1$ is the constant eigenvector $\varphi_1=(1,...,1)^T\in\mathbb R^N$, which has zero Dirichlet energy.
-One key feature of $P_Q$ is that as $Q\rightarrow\infty$, it commutes (and hence has common invariant subspaces) with the Koopman operator $U^t$.
+One key feature of $P$ is that as $Q\rightarrow\infty$, it commutes (and hence has common invariant subspaces) with the Koopman operator $U^t$.
 Therefore, Koopman eigenfunctions can be approximated by a linear combination of kernel operator eigenfunctions:

 where $\psi_i\in\mathbb R^N$ denotes the $i$-th eigenfunction of $U^t$ sampled at $N$ data points.
 Hence, $l\leq N$ first eigenfunctions of the kernel operator are used to approximate the Koopman eigenfunctions.

-The matrix $c_{l\times l}=[c_{ij}]$ is computed using a data-driven Galerkin approach \citep{Giannakis2019Galerkin}, in which the weak formulation \eqref{eq:Galerkin} is approximated by the following matrix generalized eigenvalue problem:
+The matrix $c_{l\times l}=[c_{ij}]$ is computed using a data-driven Galerkin approach \cite{Giannakis2019Galerkin}, leading to the following matrix generalized eigenvalue problem:

 where